-Nobody can predict the exact location of the next typhoon, flood, earthquake or violent conflict.
-But when they happen, the Red Cross must be ready to act as soon as we're needed.
+Nobody can predict where the next flood, earthquake or conflict will happen.
+But wherever it is - in the UK or overseas, the Red Cross must be ready to act as soon as we're needed.

 Thanks to the Disaster Fund, we can make sure we're ready to give people the help they need in an emergency - whether it's food, shelter, healthcare, or another form of support.